Sabina Matos: Lieutenant Governor of Rhode Island (2021-present)

 On April 9, 2021, Matos submitted her resignation from the Providence City Council, effective April 13.
 Matos was confirmed as lieutenant governor by the State Senate on April 13 by a vote of 34–0 and was sworn into office on April 14.
 She is the first member of an ethnic minority and the second woman to hold the position.

 In the 2022 Democratic primary, Sabina Matos defeated State Representative Deb Ruggiero and State Senator Cynthia Mendes winning with 47.1% of the vote.
 In the 2022 general election, Matos defeated Republican Aaron Guckian and Independent Ross McCurdy winning with 51.2% of the vote.

 In 2022, Matos supported the Tidewater Landing Soccer Stadium deal.
 The deal was approved after Gov. Dan McKee cast the tie-breaking vote to approve $36 million in previously approved bond funding to pay for the stadium alone, instead of in partnership with adjacent housing and commercial development.
 The deal was criticized by State Senator Cynthia Mendes, as "a giveaway to 'luxury' housing developers, who then donate to the political campaigns of the people voting for the developments".
 Matos defended the deal saying it was "a proposal that brings sports back to Pawtucket, builds housing and protects taxpayers".

 2023 congressional candidacy

 On March 13, 2023, Matos announced her candidacy for the special election in Rhode Island's 1st congressional district.
 Polling released by Matos' campaign in June 2023 found that Matos led the Democratic primary field, where she faced eight opponents.
 Her candidacy was endorsed by Emily's List, Latino Victory, PODER PAC, Elect Black Women PAC, Elect Democratic Women PAC and Bold PAC, a political action committee associated with the Congressional Hispanic Caucus.

 In April, Matos falsely claimed 31 endorsements from politicians across the state.
 The next day, the campaign admitted that despite its initial claims, six of its alleged endorsees did not actually endorse her.

-Matos would end up losing the primary, placing well behind the eventual winner Gabe Amo. she received just 8% of the vote.
+Matos lost the primary, placing well behind the eventual winner Gabe Amo, receiving just 8% of the vote.